checkly/docs.checklyhq.com/site/content/docs/accounts-and-users/creating-api-key.md

 Use the API key as a Bearer token in the Authorization header when calling the Checkly API, e.g.

-You also need to set your target Account ID, you can find the Checkly Account ID under your [account settings](https://app.checklyhq.com/settings/account/general).
+You also need to set your target Account ID, you can find the Checkly Account ID under your [Account Settings](https://app.checklyhq.com/settings/account/general).
 If you don't have access to account settings, please contact your account owner/admin.

 ```sh
 curl -H "Authorization: Bearer my_token" -H "X-Checkly-Account: my_account_ID" https://api.checklyhq.com/v1/checks